nayataiyo/nayataiyo/README.md

 - Database
 <br>MySQL</br>

-My favolite is Kubernetes 🐝
+My favorite is Kubernetes 🐝

 <!---
 nayataiyo/nayataiyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.